 Like attorneys' fees, a request for reimbursement of attorneys' costs must be reasonable.
 Perreira v.
 Sec'y of Health & Human Servs., 27 Fed.
 Cl.
 29, 34 (Fed.
 Cl.
 1992).
-Petitioner requests a total of \$1,012.72 in attorneys' costs.
-Fees App. at 14.
-This amount is comprised of acquiring medical records, postage, and the Court's filing fee.
-All of these costs are typical of Vaccine Program litigation and are reasonable in the undersigned's experience.
-Petitioner has provided adequate documentation supporting the request.
-Accordingly, the requested attorneys' costs are reasonable and shall be reimbursed in full.
+Petitioner requests a total of \$767.62 in attorneys' costs.
+This amount is comprised of photocopies, postage, the Court's filing fee, and a transcript of the onset hearing.
+Petitioner has provided adequate documentation supporting these costs and they are reasonable in the undersigned's experience.